 Accusation #3: You’ve violated minimum wage laws.

-Fingercheck has a payroll feature that detects when employees are paid less than the federal/local minimum wage, making it simple for you to double check whether your company is in the clear.
-FingerCheck360 will automatically determine if the employee is below the minimum wage threshold by taking into consideration the state, company size, and other factors that impact the way minimum wage is calculated.
+Fingercheck has a payroll feature that detects when employees are paid less than the federal/local minimum wage, making it simple for you to double-check whether your company is in the clear.
+FingerCheck360 will automatically determine if the employee is below the minimum wage threshold by taking into consideration the state, company size, and other factors that impact the way the minimum wage is calculated.

 Accusation #4: You’re accused of gypping employees of overtime.